XukunXiang/ComputationalPhysicsMSU/Notes/README.md

 - Google

 ###Workflow
-Here is a simple practice that you can go through to check if you are understanding the workflow
+Here is a simple practice that you can go through to check all the basic skills of Git and GitHub.

 1. To start, **fork** a project repository
 1. **Clone** the repository to your computer/local account